Get quick answers to the most commonly asked questions about Wheaton Connection.

 Absolutely!
 We want you to make the most of your time at Wheaton by visiting as many classes as possible.
 With the variety of activities that you have to choose from during Wheaton Connection, we understand that visiting a class may conflict with other events.
 Therefore, we have tried to make it easy for you to visit a class by offering five different times on Friday to visit a class: 8:00 am, 9:15 am, 11:30 am, 12:45 pm, and 2:00 pm.
 We encourage you to visit any class of interest and visit more than one class if you can.
 You will receive a list of class visit options as part of your registration materials when you check-in.
-A class visit schedule is also available online.
+View a list of classes open to prospective students.
 Because of classroom space limitations, we do ask that only students visit classes.

 Are family members and guests that come with me allowed to participate in the activities with me?

 We love having you and your guests come visit our campus.
 There are a few events that are planned specifically for only you, the student, such as staying overnight in the residence halls, class visits and the Accepted Senior Reception (March and April Connections), but we invite all guests who come with you to participate in as many of the other activities on the schedule as they would like.

 Interviews are an optional part of the application process.
 Unfortunately, we are unable to conduct admissions interviews during Wheaton Connections, but we would be glad to schedule an interview for you if you are going to be arriving Thursday morning before Connection or for another date.
 On-campus or telephone interviews may be scheduled by calling (800) 222-2419 ext.
 2.